bzografov/hello-world/README.md

 # hello-world
-Just a repository.
-This is a blank GitHub repository.
+This is a blank repository.